ankraft/ACME-oneM2M-CSE/README.md

 ## Changes

-Please see the [Changelog](CHANGELOG.md) and this [discussion](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/129) for the detailed list of changes.
+Please see the [Changelog](CHANGELOG.md) and this [discussion](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/131) for the detailed list of changes.

 ### Highlights in this release

-- Support for the &lt;schedule> resource type.
+- Added WebSocket Binding support.
-- Limited support for the &lt;locationPolicy> resource type, and for the *location* attribute and *geo-queries*.
+- Added support for *SIM* and *MobileNetwork* ManagementObject specializations.
-- Basic and bearer authorization for http requests.
-- WSGI http server support.
+- Added support for Python 3.12.

 ### Improvements
 - Improved Text UI
-  - Added an input field for passing script arguments to tool scripts
+  - Auto-refresh for diagrams
+  - Diagrams now support containers that contain boolean-kind values.
-  - Added diagrams for &lt;containers> that have &lt;contentInstances> with numeric values.
+  - Added Service menu for resources.
+    - Export a resource and its child resources as curl commands.
+    - Export the instance resources of &lt;container> and &lt;timeSeries> container to CSV files.
-- Improved scripting support with new functions and better script organization.
+- Improved scripting support with new functions.
-- Improved on-boarding by offering automatic installation of missing Python packages

-### <font color="red">Breaking Changes</font>
-- Python 3.8 will be EOL soon.
-To move forward, from this release on ACME will require Python 3.10 or greater.

 ### What to expect in the next release

-See the [announcement](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/129) in the [discussions](https://github.com/ankraft/ACME-oneM2M-CSE/discussions).
+See the [announcement](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/142) in the [discussions](https://github.com/ankraft/ACME-oneM2M-CSE/discussions).

 ## Acknowledgements